markjcsimmons/purblackanalytics/GET-STARTED.md

-# 🚀 Get Started with Purblack Analytics
+# 🚀 Get Started with Pürblack Analytics

 Your analytics dashboard is **ready to use!** The development server is already running at: